zaqifathis/BIMserver-doc/Scalability.md

 ## Use of (human) resources
 I don't think the time is right to start using (programming) resources to work on scalability yet.
 There is no point in making software scalable when it's not widely used (_in production_), there is probably better things to work on.

+# Technical

+BDB is transactional.
+Transactional is hard in a scalable database.